101 Oakview Drive

 CAS: Literacy Degree

-Students can continue beyond Tier I and Tier II to obtain their Certificate of Advance Studies in Literacy degree by completing the three-credit terminal requirement.
+Students can continue beyond Tier I and Tier II to obtain their Certificate of Advance Study in Literacy degree by completing the three-credit terminal requirement.

 - The CLSP degree requires completion of 36 credits, 21 of which can be applied to 102 certification and 12 of which can be applied to 097 certification.